-Nowadays a “Piggy Bank” are typically made of ceramic or porcelain.
-They were generally painted pretty colors for attraction.
-Years ago they were handed out as a promotional bank giveaway or other lending institutions to entice the younger generation the thrift of saving.
-Giveaways with their logo or advertising labeled on them, “The power of saving money was the slogan.”
-And were else would you trust you money at, your local “Ma and Pa International Bank.”
+Nowadays a “Piggy Bank” is typically made of ceramic or porcelain.
+They were generally painted pretty colours for attraction.
+Years ago they were handed out as a promotional bank giveaway or other lending institutions to entice the younger generation with the thrift of saving.
+Giveaways with their logo or advertising labelled on them, “The power of saving money was the slogan.”
+And where else would you trust your money at, your local “Ma and Pa International Bank.”

 So, the sole purpose of a still bank is, to store your loose change.

 Money Bank collecting, whether it’s mechanical, still bank, cast iron, ceramic or some piece of pottery is a big business and one of the top things to collect.
 Once you start your collection of banks you will find that it is a well-deserved and rewarding hobby.
 This article is for the novice in mind with little knowledge of “Piggy” banks to the well-seasoned connoisseurs.